joshuacwnewton/d-SNE-PyTorch/README.md

 # d-SNE PyTorch

 This is a PyTorch port of code for the publication `d-SNE: Domain Adaptation using Stochastic Neighbourhood Embedding` [(Xu et al., 2019)](https://arxiv.org/abs/1905.12775).
-It proposes d-SNE, an algorithm for training convolution neural networks.
+Xu et al. propose d-SNE, an algorithm for training convolution neural networks.
 Specifically, the algorithm is designed for '[domain adaptation](https://en.wikipedia.org/wiki/Domain_adaptation)', a problem domain related to transfer learning.
 The algorithm was originally implemented using the MXNet (Gluon) deep learning framework.

 **Note:** There are two original MXNet implementations: